Leo3213/HP-ProBook-450-G3-hackintosh-bigsur-11.3/README.md

 # HP-ProBook-450-G3-Hackintosh
 My HP ProBook 450 G3 Hackintosh laptop configuration.

+(NO MORE UPDATES FOR THE CONFIG ONLY BECAUSE A COWORKER SPILLED LIQUID ON THE LAPTOP AND FRIED IT LOL)

+I NOW OWN A HP PROBOOK 450 G6 I5 VARIANT AS OF 3-2-22

 I put these commands at the top so everyone would see them :)

 After install to get sleep/wake working run theses commands: